3 Nutrition Tips for Increased Physical Activity

 As you increase your physical activity, your body loses more fluids through sweat.
 Hydration is a cornerstone of peak physical performance and recovery, which is why replenishing these fluids is crucial to maintain your body's balance and prevent dehydration.

 Drink Water Regularly: Aim to drink water consistently throughout the day, and not just during workouts!
 The average daily consumption represents roughly 2-2.5 L of water per day through the foods that you eat and drink.
-Be sure to include more if you’re exercising vigorously.
+To help prevent fatigue and muscle cramps, it’s important to make you’re staying properly hydrated, especially when exercising vigorously.

 Pay Attention to Your Urine.
 Not sure if you’re drinking enough fluids in a day?
-Take a look at the the colour of your urine.
-The darker it is, the more dehydrated you are likely to be!
+Take a look at the the color of your urine (it’s only natural).
+A good rule of thumb: the darker it is, the more dehydrated you are likely to be!

 Electrolytes Sometimes Matter: For most workouts, plain water is sufficient.
-However, for more intense workouts lasting more than an hour, sports drinks that contain electrolytes can help to replenish sodium, potassium, and other minerals lost through sweat.
+However, for more intense workouts lasting more than an hour, sports drinks that contain electrolytes can help to replenish sodium, potassium, and magnesium that is often lost through sweat.

-Most healthy adults need 0.8g of protein/kg of body weight per day.
-Protein is essential for muscle repair and growth , especially when you increase your physical activity.
+Protein is essential for muscle repair and growth.
 It provides the building blocks your muscles need to recover from workouts and to adapt by getting stronger and more resilient.
+In most cases, most healthy adults need 0.8g of protein/kg of body weight per day, however this number may increase depending on your level of activity, such as:

 Meals should typically contain 15-30g of protein;